google/starlark-go/doc/spec.md

 ### Slice expressions

-A slice expression `a[start:stop:stride]` yields a new value containing a subsequence of `a`, which must be a string, tuple, or list.
+A slice expression `a[start:stop:stride]` yields a new value containing a sub-sequence of `a`, which must be a string, tuple, or list.

 ```grammar {.good}
 SliceSuffix = '[' [Expression] [':' Test [':' Test]] ']' .